 - 1/4 cup neutrally sweetened granola (as in honey or vanilla, not chocolate or cinnamon)

-- In a small skillet over medium-low heat, add your butter and sage and cook for about three minutes until the butter begins to bubble, and then begins to brown, then quickly pour in the maple syrup, and mix for about 30 seconds before pouring over the pears.
+- In a small skillet over medium-low heat, add your butter and sage.
+Cook for about three minutes until the butter begins to bubble, and then begins to brown, then quickly pour in the maple syrup, and mix for about 30 seconds before pouring over the pears.
 At this point don’t worry if the mixture doesn’t get into your slices.
 As the pears soften, you can ladle it.

 - Bake for 20 minutes, then ladle the butter mixture over the top.
 At this point, the pear may be more soft, and you can get the mixture in between all the slices a little easier.